TarekAloch/p4.tarekaloch.biz/README.md

 	- Turn based gameplay

+	- Simple, mobile friendly ui that is highly cross-browser compatable

 	- Dictionary based backend word validation

 	- Ability to delete and create new sessions

 	- Ability to Auto-resume running game sessions

+Components managed by javascript:

+	In this game, the client-side score-keeping and display is managed by javascript.
+	The javascript keeps track of scores and the state of the board via html5 "data-" attributes.

 Additional info: